ShakuriAvi/Multi-Configuration-Scanner/README.md

 # System Design Multi-Configuration-Scanner:
 ![image](https://github.com/ShakuriAvi/Multi-Configuration-Scanner/assets/65177459/6bae7700-6b90-49c1-aea9-77363a2cd3cf)
-To run the project, you need pull the main, install the requirements file and add a cfg.py file (I will attach a picture below of how the file should look).
+To run the project, you need pull the main, install the requirements file and add a cfg.py file.

 You need add a permission to your repository.